amandinesandri/ML_master_projects/README.md

 The aim of those project is to explore various data sets downloadable from the [Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php).

-We mainly use Python and the following packages through [scikit-learn](https://scikit-learn.org/stable/) tool:\
+We mainly use Python and the following packages through [scikit-learn](https://scikit-learn.org/stable/) tool:
 - numpy\
-- panda\s\
+- pandas\
 - scipy\
 - matplotlib\
 - statsmodels\